prittt/YACCLAB/README.md

 ###How Add New Algorithms

 YACCLAB has been designed with extensibility in mind, so that new resources can be easily integrated into the project.
-A CCL algorithm is coded with a .h header file, which declares a function implementing the algorithm, and a .cpp source file which defines the function itself.
+A CCL algorithm is coded witha .h header file, which declares a function implementing the algorithm, and a .cpp source file which defines the function itself.
 The function must follow a standard signature: its first parameter should be a const reference to an OpenCV Mat1b matrix, containing the input image, and its second parameter should be a reference to a Mat1i matrix, which shall be populated with computed labels.
 The function must also return an integer specifying the

 =======